 Dendritic cells serve as a messenger between the natural immune system and adaptive immune system by processing any external antigen and present it to the court of the cell surface in front of a grand jury consists up of T cells.
 These cells are produced abundantly in psoriatic lacerations.
 They prompt T cells and type 1 helper T cells (Th1) to proliferate.
 When these dendritic cells are killed by highly specific immunization along with “Psoralen and ultraviolet A (PUVA)” therapy, the Th1/Th17 cell cytokine profile is blocked.

 As a result, the Th2 cell cytokine secretion pattern is initiated.
 As a result, psoriatic T cells leave the dermis and secrete interferon-γ and interleukin-17 into the epidermis.
 Also, Interleukin-23 has been reported to facilitate interleukin-17 and interleukin-22 production.
-IL-17/IL-22 complex forces keratinocytes to secrete cytokines that are attracted towards neutrophils.
+IL-17/IL-22 complex forces keratinocytes to secrete cytokines that are attracted to neutrophils.

-What causes the psoriasis is yet unresolved question of the modern age, but we have the idea that the immune system and genetics are key stakeholders for its development.
+What causes the psoriasis is yet an unresolved question of the modern age, but we have the idea that the immune system and genetics are key stakeholders for its development.
 Many scientific attempts have been made to understand the way Psoriasis occurs.

 Immune system and Psoriasis